 From time to time in organizational life, we encounter entities we call initiatives.
 Some initiatives reside entirely within an existing organizational element.
 Others span several elements, drawing resources from multiple elements or from resource pools attached to administrative elements.
 Usually, we charter initiatives to exploit previously overlooked opportunities, or to address previously unrecognized weaknesses, or to proactively attend to recently detected threats.
 Initiatives usually begin their lives narrowly focused and clearly defined.
 But many eventually expand their missions.
 They lose focus.
 They become more difficult to define.
 They acquire multiple objectives.
 They become incoherent initiatives.

 unclear, team unity gives way

 to division and confusionincoherent initiatives aligned to their original objectives, which are usually important and worthy, can be difficult indeed.
-Because the purpose of an incoherent initiative becomes unclear, the people assigned to it become less able to affiliate with the initiative.
+Because the purpose of an incoherent initiative is unclear, the people assigned to the initiative become less able to affiliate with it.
 Unity of purpose gives way to division and confusion.
 Incoherence thus becomes a threat to the initiative itself.
 Effectively managing incoherence risk is essential to the success of initiatives.

 - Constituency building run amok